ChesleyTan/c-script/README.md

 ## About
 This project was written as a final project for the Fall 2014 Systems Level Programming class (4th period) at Stuyvesant High School
 ##Building the Project
+1. Make sure you have the Bison Parser Generator and the Flex Lexical Analyzer installed on your computer
-1. Install the GNU Readline Library
+2. Install the GNU Readline Library
-2. Run `$ make`
+3. Run `$ make`

 ##Running the Project
 1. Run `$ ./lang <file>` or alternatively `$ ./lang` for an interactive shell